Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 • Providing false information to regulators: fines up to €7.5 million or 1% of global annual turnover

-For a mid-market company with €500 million in global revenue, a high-risk violation could cost €15 million.
-For a large enterprise, the 3% turnover calculation dwarfs most technology budgets.
+For a mid-market company with €500 million in global revenue, a high-risk violation carries a potential €15 million fine.
+For large enterprises, the 3% turnover calculation dwarfs most technology budgets.
 These penalties make EU AI Act compliance a risk management priority at the CFO and board level, not just an HR operational concern.

 How does the EU AI Act address algorithmic bias in HR decisions?